Mountain View School District Scholarships

 Established by Matthew's parents and his sister in memory of Matt who passed away in an automobile accident.
 The scholarship provides assistance to a student who will study automotive technology and who writes a winning 200-250 word essay addressing the following topics: why pursue training in the automotive field, describe the ultimate vehicle, envision the future of automotive technology, explain one's favorite recreational activity.
 The scholarship is available to students from all the school districts in Susquehanna and Wyoming Counties.
 The scholarship award for 2014 is $1,000.

 James Zick Memorial Community Service Scholarship Fund

 Established by the family of Mr. Zick, a long-time School Board Member of Mountain View School District, among other civic activities, to honor his passion for education and community service.
-Provides assistance to a Mountain View student who has exhibited civic involvement and writes a winning essay explaining future professional goals and plans for continued community service.
-The scholarship award for 2013 is $500.
+Provides assistance to a Mountain View student who has exhibited civic involvement and writes a winning 200-250 word essay addressing why he or she is pursuing a particular field of study, and explaining one's past civic activities, and how one plans to stay involved with community activities in the future.
+The scholarship award for 2014 is $600.